tariqajyusuf/fidesdocs/pages/fides/cli_support/cicd.md

+import Callout from 'nextra-theme-docs/callout'
 # CI/CD Overview

 Fides provides a CLI for integrating with your existing CI pipeline configurations.
-These commands are designed to help evaluate code changes against defined Fides [Policies](./guides/policies.md), and flag developers in advance if any updates or merges are no longer in compliance.
+These commands are designed to help evaluate code changes against defined Fides [Policies](./policies), and flag developers in advance if any updates or merges are no longer in compliance.
 ## Implementation
 To integrate Fides with your CI pipeline, you should plan to implement at least two commands in your CI actions: